 If you are anything like me, you don’t have a humongous budget for graphic design and marketing.
 This doesn’t mean that you can’t create eye-catching info-graphics or memes to enhance your marketing efforts.
 If I can do it, so can you.
-Here are a few I created in recent months.
+Here are a few I have created.

 In this post, I’d like to take you through the basics of creating a simple marketing graphic in Microsoft PowerPoint.
 For the purposes of this demo, the info-graphic will incorporate a background photo, a book cover, and promotional text.